robshelly/pko-website/content/en/docs/getting_started/template-reference.md

 ### `getFile`

 Access another file in the package.
-The files contents will be available as string and can be piped to other functions.
+The file's content will be available as string and can be piped to other functions.

 ```
 {{ getFile "_stuff.txt" }}